Promoting respect and awareness of Indigenous health issues

 The Australian Institute of Health and Welfare’s latest publication provides a comprehensive statistical overview of indigenous health.

-TIME’s Indigenous Health Project formally began in 2009 and looks to collaborate with various organisations across Brisbane such as TROHPIQ (Towards Rural and Outback Health Professionals In Queensland) and NAIDOC (National Aborigines and Islanders Day Observance Committee).
+TIME’s Indigenous Health Project formally began in 2009 and collaborates with various organisations across Brisbane such as TROHPIQ (Towards Rural and Outback Health Professionals In Queensland) and NAIDOC (National Aborigines and Islanders Day Observance Committee).

 Enhance understanding of the Aboriginal and Torres Strait Islander cultures and sensitivities